laboon/CS1530_Spring2017/deliverables/2/deliverable2.md

 ### Other

-Please feel free to email me at bill@billlaboon.com or come to office hours to discuss any problems you have.
+Please feel free to email me or come to office hours to discuss any problems you have.